tgjones/HlslTools/README.md

 #### Statement completion

-Start typing the name of a variable, and HLSL Tools will show you a list of the available symbols (variables, functions, etc.) at that location.
-You can manually trigger this with the usual shortcuts: Ctrl+J, Ctrl+Space, etc.
+Just start typing, and HLSL Tools will show you a list of the available symbols (variables, functions, etc.) at that location.
+You can manually trigger this with the usual shortcuts: `Ctrl+J`, `Ctrl+Space`, etc.

 ![Statement completion demo](art/statement-completion.gif)